Moving Out: Your Financial Checklist

 Decide on payment methods: Make sure you have a clear understanding of who is responsible for paying bills and how payments will be tracked.

 If someone is paying the rent in a lump sum to the agency/landlord each week, consider assigning someone else to pay the electricity bill.
-Steps like this make the financial responsibility shared, and although all of the housemates will (hopefully) pay those assigned people their share, this method takes the financial burden off just one individual.
+Steps like this make the financial responsibility shared, and although all the housemates will (hopefully) pay those assigned people their share, this method takes the financial burden off just one individual.

 Establish a budget: Create a budget that takes into account all of your shared expenses and makes sure everyone agrees to stick to it.
 You can use apps or spreadsheets to track expenses and ensure everyone is on the same page.